 - Mayor’s Martin Luther King Commission

-Board of Directors for organizations such as Central Florida Foundation, Charles Morse Foundation, City of Altamonte Board of Zoning Appeals, Coalition for the Homeless, Council of 101 (Orlando Museum of Art), Cystic Fibrosis Foundation, Florida 4H Foundation, Florida Citrus Sports Associates Board, Foundation for Foster Children, Goodwill Foundation, Healthy Winter Park, Holocaust Center, Howard Phillips Center Community Leadership Council, iDignity, Orlando Ballet, Orlando Health Foundation, Orlando Museum of Art, Orlando Science Center, PACE Center for Girls, Inc. Center Board of Directors, Polasek Museum and Sculpture Garden, Second Harvest Food Bank, Seminole County Library, Shepherd’s Hope, Teen Alternatives, Track Shack Foundation, UCF Town & Gown, Winter Park History Museum, and YMCA among many others.
+Board of Directors and Trustees for organizations such as Atlantic Center for the Arts, Central Florida Foundation, Charles Morse Foundation, City of Altamonte Board of Zoning Appeals, Coalition for the Homeless, Council of 101 (Orlando Museum of Art), Cystic Fibrosis Foundation, Florida 4H Foundation, Florida Citrus Sports Associates Board, Foundation for Foster Children, Girl Scouts, Goodwill Foundation, Greater Orlando Chamber of Commerce, Harbor House, Healthy Winter Park, Heart of Florida United Way, Holocaust Center, Howard Phillips Center Community Leadership Council, iDignity, Orlando Ballet, Orlando Health Foundation, Orlando Museum of Art, Orlando Science Center, PACE Center for Girls, Inc. Center Board of Directors, Polasek Museum and Sculpture Garden, Ronald McDonald House of Central Florida, Second Harvest Food Bank, Seminole County Library, Shepherd’s Hope, Teen Alternatives, Track Shack Foundation, UCF Town & Gown, Winter Park History Museum, and YMCA among many others.
+Additionally, many JLGO members are active participants and leaders in various Parent Teacher Associations throughout the region.

 Additionally, many JLGO members have been recognized with awards and accolades for their community leadership including: